Skip to main content

 Live figures from George's own fleet, weekly base rate in EUR, excluding VAT and APA.

 George Yachts power-catamaran fleet, 2026 season.
-Weekly base charter fee in EUR, excluding VAT (13% weekly crewed) and APA.
+Weekly base charter fee in EUR, excluding VAT (invoiced at the yacht's certified rate, typically 6.5-12%) and APA.
 Rates as listed on each yacht's page.

 TierSizeWeekly base rateFrom the fleet